kubernetes/website/content/en/docs/tasks/configure-pod-container/security-context.md

 {{< feature-state for_k8s_version="v1.20" state="beta" >}}

+Support for ConfigurableFSGroupPolicy is now enabled by default.
 By default, Kubernetes recursively changes ownership and permissions for the contents of each volume to match the `fsGroup` specified in a Pod's `securityContext` when that volume is mounted.
 For large volumes, checking and changing ownership and permissions can take a lot of time,